truongd8593/mfix/INSTALL.md

 For information on running MFIX, please see the user guide: [USER_GUIDE.html](USER_GUIDE.html)

-- If you want to install MFIX with binary packages, see [Installing MFIX](#installing-mfix)
+- If you want to install MFIX with binary packages, see [Installing MFIX](#installing-mfix).
+This is the recommended way to start learning and using MFiX for most users.
 - If you want to build and install MFIX from source , see [Building MFIX](#building-mfix)
 - If you want to run the command line version of MFIX from previous versions,